slatedocs/slate/source/includes/_feature-analyzing.md

 Multi-table definitions mainly provide a `template` member that clients can use to construct a valid query with the variable(s) of interest.

 Crunch provides a separate catalog where you can define and manage these common sets of variables.
-Like most catalogs, you can GET it to see which overviews are defined:
+Like most catalogs, you can GET it to see which multitables are defined:

 ```http
 GET datasets/{id}/multitables/ HTTP/1.1